xyanaxy/lab-template/content/pages/projects/project-one.md

   url: /images/bg1.jpg
   altText: Project thumbnail image
 ---
-Currently our Club events are limited to 5 people per session to make them free for everyone.
-The clubs are intented mainly for beginners or people with little experience.
+Currently our Lab Club events are limited to 5 people per session to make them free for everyone.
+The Club is intented mainly for beginners or people with little experience.
 People from different backgrounds are welcome to join.
 If you want to share your knowledge - please come as well, everyone is welcome!

 > Please sing up for the club here:

-Our Lab club and workshops are held on a variety of topics.
+Our Lab Club and workshops are held on a variety of topics.
 More specifically they are focused around:

 *   physical computing (arduino, raspberry pi, custom boards, physical installation, soldering, etc.)